XinyuanLyu/xinyuanlyu.github.io/index.md

 </div>

 ## Introduction
 I am now a first year master's student in Economics and Computation (MSEC) at Duke University.
-Before this, I received my bachelor's degree at Peking University.
+Before this, I received my bachelor's degree in philosophy and economics at Peking University.
 My background spans economics, philosophy, and computer science.
 My primary research interests lie in health economics and labor economics.
 I am keen on exploring the application of various econometric and machine learning techniques in applied economics research.

 ## Disciplines
 Computational Economics; Health Economics; Labor Economics